ontoportal/documentation/docs/_steps/getting_started.md

 visit the [Virtual Appliance page](https://bioportal.bioontology.org/virtual_appliance).
 You will see the download on this page.

-OVA file can be deployed directly into your Virtualization Platform.
+The {{site.opva}} OVA file can be deployed directly into your Virtualization Platform.

 ### Amazon AWS AMI